looker/custom_visualizations_v2/README.md

 **A Note on Support**

-Visualizations provided as examples here.
+The visualizations provided in this repository are intended to serve as examples.
 Looker's support team does not troubleshoot issues relating to these example visualizations or your custom visualization code.
 Supported visualizations are downloadable through the [Looker Marketplace](https://docs.looker.com/data-modeling/marketplace).

 ----